-Part of Stand on Your Own (NGO) is a collection of guest houses called Uganda Lodge.
+Working alongside stand on your own is a collection Guest rooms, called Uganda Lodge.
 It’s known far and wide and is situated on the main road trans African Road.
-It’s run as a social enterprise business, Mr. Denis Aheirwe is the director, financial help and manpower comes from volunteers and donors (mainly through Uganda Lodge Community Projects which is based in the UK) .
-It consists of 20 cottages, with hot showers and western toilets.
+It’s run as a social enterprise business, Mr. Denis Aheirwe is the director and financial help plus manpower comes from volunteers and donors (mainly through Uganda Lodge Community Projects which is based in the UK) .
+It consists of 20 rooms, with hot showers and nearby western toilets.
 All it’s profits go to funding the school and other community projects.
 Volunteers, Medical Electives and tourists pay to stay in the guest house.

 You can contact Denis for a “Holiday with a Difference”.
 This is a mix of some volunteering using Uganda Lodge as a base as well as Gorilla Trekking, Chimp habituation, Queen Elizabeth Country Park Safaris, Lake Mburo Safaris, Lake Bunyoni trips and safaris.
 It’s for volunteers and other visitors who wish to have the experience of volunteering in a beautiful rural hilly area of Uganda – with easy access to Queen Elizabeth National Park – or simply to have a holiday, that makes a positive difference to other people’s lives.